Standard English: Superseded explanations

 Although the following hypotheses have now been superseded, they still prevail in literature aimed at students.
-However more recent handbook accounts such as Schaeffer and Beal explain that they are insufficient.
+However more recent handbook accounts such as those of Ursula Schaeffer and Joan C. Beal explain that they are insufficient.

-a.
-East Midlands
+A. East Midlands

-Ekwall hypothesised that Standard English developed from the language of upper-class East Midland merchants who influenced speakers in the City of London.

-By ‘language’, Ekwall stipulated just certain a graphs and e letter-graphs in stressed syllables, present plural suffix -e(n, present participle suffix -ing, and pronoun they, which he thought could not be East Saxon and so must be from eastern Anglian territory.
+Bror Eilert Ekwall hypothesised that Standard English developed from the language of upper-class East Midland merchants who influenced speakers in the City of London.
+By language, Ekwall stipulated just certain a graphs and e letter-graphs in stressed syllables, present plural suffix -e(n, present participle suffix -ing, and pronoun they, which he thought could not be East Saxon and so must be from eastern Anglian territory.
 He, therefore, examined locative surnames in order to discover whether people bearing names originating from settlements in the East Midlands (in which he included East Anglia) migrated to London between the Norman Conquest of 1066 and 1360.
 By this method, he found that most Londoners who bore surnames from elsewhere indicated an origin in London's hinterland, not from East Anglia or the East Midlands.

 Nevertheless, he hypothesised that East Midlands upper-class speakers did affect the speech of the upper classes in London.
 He thought that upper-class speech would have been influential, although he also suggested influence from the Danelaw in general.
-Thus his dataset was very limited, by ‘standard’ he meant a few spellings and morphemes rather than a dialect per se, his data did not support migration from the East Midlands, and he made unsupported assumptions about the influence of the speech of the upper classes (details in Wright).
+Thus his dataset was very limited, by 'standard' he meant a few spellings and morphemes rather than a dialect per se, his data did not support migration from the East Midlands, and he made unsupported assumptions about the influence of the speech of the upper classes.

-b.
-Central Midlands
+B. Central Midlands

-Samuels criticised Ekwall's East Midlands hypothesis.

-He shifted Ekwall's hypothesis from the East to the Central Midlands, he classified late medieval London and other texts into Types I-IV, and he introduced the label ‘Chancery Standard’ to describe writing from the King's Office of Chancery, which he claimed was the precursor of Standard English.
+Michael Louis Samuels criticised Ekwall's East Midlands hypothesis.
+He shifted Ekwall's hypothesis from the East to the Central Midlands, he classified late medieval London and other texts into Types I-IV, and he introduced the label '"Chancery Standard'" to describe writing from the King's Office of Chancery, which he claimed was the precursor of Standard English.

 Samuels did not question Ekwall's original assumption that there must have been a migration from somewhere north of London to account for certain a graphs and e letter-graphs in stressed syllables, present plural suffix -e(n, present participle suffix -ing, and pronoun they in fifteenth-century London texts, but his work for the Linguistic Atlas of Late Mediaeval English did not support the possibility of an East Anglian or East Midland migration, and he replaced it by hypothesising a migration of people from the Central Midlands, although without historical evidence.
 Like Ekwall, Samuels was not dogmatic and presented his work as preliminary.